SEND Resources for professionals

 For the latest training opportunities, have a look at the green drop down box entitled 'SEND Training'.

-The send gateway is an online portal offering education professionals free, easy access to high quality information, resources and training for meeting the needs of children with special educational needs and disabilities (SEND).
+The send gateway (published by NASEN) is an online portal offering education professionals free, easy access to high quality information, resources and training for meeting the needs of children with special educational needs and disabilities (SEND).

-The SEND newsletters are termly publications packed full of news features, training events, and resources.
-They are aimed at those involved with supporting children and young people with special educational needs and disabilities, and their families, across the education, health and social care services, and the voluntary/charity sector.
+The Special Educational Needs and Disability Newsletter for SEND Professionals is a termly publication packed full of news, features, training events, and resources.
+It is aimed at those involved with supporting children and young people with special educational needs and disabilities, and their families, across the education, health and social care services, and the voluntary/charity sector.

 You can view our newsletters below.